-Just as any employee may terminate his/her employment at any time upon notice, the Village may terminate the employment of any employee at any time upon notice, except where terminations may be controlled by statute or other legal obligation.
+Just as any employee may terminate his/her employment at any time, the Village may terminate the employment of any employee without cause or notice, except where terminations may be controlled by statute, collective bargaining agreement, or other legal obligation.
 Terminations may be voluntary or involuntary, as explained below, and will result in the termination of an employee's credited continuous service and any recognized seniority, in addition to any privileges accorded by the Village's personnel policies, except where stated in the policy.